gitluin/sara/README.md

 ----
  * Reinitializing monitors should update focus to a client and reset enternotify status.
  * Sometimes after using physlock + betterlockscreen, clients need a redraw and don't do it until toggled/moved around.
+ * Applyrules doesn't always work.
+Issues with `instance`?

 To Do
 ----
  * Fix bugs.
- * `bspc` style interfacing with `sara`: config setting, rule setting, pointer management.
+ * External pointer management: can `sxhkd` reasonably do this?
  * `moveclient` and `changecurrent` feel overcomplicated.
- * Refactor into separate files to facilitate XCB migration.
+Any refactoring?
  * Partial standards compliance so things like `rofi -m -4` works.
  * Convert to XCB.